What We Offer

 There has been a virtual explosion in the sophistication of laboratory testing available both for screening tests as described above and for direct evaluation of fetal health from CVS, amniocentesis, fetal skin, and fetal tissues.

-The traditional test is the karyotype in which cells from tissue specimens are cultured and then organized into groups based upon their size and the centromere which connects a "long" and a "short" arm.
+For the past 70 years the traditional test for chromosomal abnormalities has been the karyotype.
+Cells from tissue specimens are cultured and then the chromosomes are organized into groups based upon their size and the centromere which connects a "long" and a "short" arm.
 There are normally 46 of these – actually 23 pairs.
 Each of us normally inherits one of each of our parent's chromosomes which pairs up with one from the other parent.
 When we make our sperm or eggs, one of each of our pairs goes into the sperm or egg.
-The first 22 pairs are independent of our gender.
-The last pair, the sex chromosomes, determines gender.
-Women have two X chromosomes; men have one X and one Y.

 Below are two karyotypes.
-The first is of a male with Trisomy 21 more commonly known as Down Syndrome.
+The first is of a male with Trisomy 21, more commonly known as Down syndrome.
 The second karyotype below is a female with Trisomy 18 – a condition with a very high mortality rate and severe disabilities in surviving infants.

 Trisomy 21